No one is a perfect colorer…

-This blend was going pretty well until I got a little too happy with the lightest color (BV01).
+This blend was going well until I got really happy with the lightest marker (BV01).

 Here's something you may never have considered.

 One coat of BV01 equals BV01.
-But what does three coats equal?
+But what does three coats of BV01 equal?

 BV01 + BV01 + BV01 + BV01 = BV02.5 or even BV03